Carpet Burweed

 Habitat and Origin

-Carpet Burweed is a winter annual that reproduces by seed.
-Its bur-like seeds are well adapted for short-distance transport on the bottom of animal paws and hoofs, soft-soled shoes, and other soft materials such as tents and tires.
-A seed’s spine, once attached, will break off, allowing the seed to be transported only a few meters.
+The bur-like seeds are well adapted for short-distance transport on the bottom of animal paws and hoofs, soft-soled shoes, and other soft materials such as tents and tires.
+Carpet burweed can also spread through the movement of contaminated soil.

 Ecological: